-✓ A process to address learning gaps- Families and staff have expressed concerns that their students are "falling behind," as were families across the Commonwealth and nationwide.

-- We are in the midst of a pandemic, we share these same concerns, and we are working proactively to address them while following the guidelines of DESE, CDC, and WHO. - ✓ Standards: Our current curricula, Wonders (i.e., English language arts), Go Math and ST Math (i.e., mathematics), will continue to be implemented in a meaningful way while addressing priority standards across content areas. - ✓ Intervention for Struggling Students: Regardless of the chosen model, we will strategically provide reading and math intervention for students in all grades.
-Academic support from math and literacy coaches, English Language Learning support (ELL) and Special Education supports will be available. - ✓ Outdoor Learning: Staff will be encouraged to utilize the outdoors when the weather permits.
-Students are encouraged to wear sunscreen, put on prior to arriving at school. - ✓ Specials: Students will receive a modified specials class throughout the week.
+- ✓ A process to address learning gaps- Families and staff have expressed concerns that their students are "falling behind," as were families across the Commonwealth and nationwide.
+We are in the midst of a pandemic, we share these same concerns, and we are working proactively to address them while following the guidelines of DESE, CDC, and WHO. - ✓ Standards: Our current curricula, Wonders (i.e., English language arts), GoMath, and ST Math (i.e., mathematics), will continue to be implemented in a meaningful way while addressing priority standards across content areas. - ✓ Intervention for Struggling Students: Regardless of the chosen model, we will strategically provide reading and math intervention for students in all grades. - ✓ Academic support from math and literacy coaches, English Language Learning support (ELL) and Special Education supports will be available. - ✓ Outdoor Learning: Staff will be encouraged to utilize the outdoors when the weather permits.
+Students are encouraged to wear sunscreen, put on prior to arriving at school. - ✓ Morning Meeting: This is an essential part of our students' day; however, meetings. will either be conducted outside or at students' desks. - ✓ Specials: Students will receive a modified specials class throughout the week.
 However, the content may differ from years past in an effort to deliver specials inside the student's classroom and or outdoors.
-More information to come. - ✓ Service Providers (OT, SLP, PT, Counseling): - o All service providers will conduct services in compliance with the student's identified plans and within the state and federal guidelines. - O Service providers will be located in well-ventilated classrooms.
-In addition, portable Plexiglass dividers will be provided when needed. - o Speech/Language Location: room 1 - o Occupational Therapy Location: room 12 1/2 - o Physical Therapy Location: room 12 1/2 - o Counseling: Ms. Jock's Office - Special Education Teachers: All service providers will conduct services in compliance with the student's identified plans and within the state and federal guidelines.
+More information to come. - ✓ Service Providers (OT, SLP, PT, Counseling): - All service providers will conduct services in compliance with the student's identified plans and within the state and federal guidelines. - o Service providers will be located in well-ventilated classrooms.
+In addition, portable Plexiglass dividers will be provided when needed. - Speech/Language Location: room 38 - Occupational Therapy Location: - Physical Therapy Location: - Counseling: Mrs. Hill's office, room 52 and Ms. Frederick's office room 47 - Special Education Teachers: All service providers will conduct services in compliance with the student's identified plans and within the state and federal guidelines.